Combatting Cybercrime with Multi-Factor Authentication in Microsoft Azure

 For business owners, the cybercrime landscape is only getting worse.
-More and more, businesses are looking for the best ways to lock down company data and implement strengthened lines of defense.
+More and more, businesses are looking for the best ways to lock down company data and strengthen lines of defense.
 Two-step account verification is becoming an increasingly popular means of keeping hackers away from business account data.

 Two-step verification serves as a critical second layer of security that demands an additional method of authentication to allow user sign-ins and transactions.
 It works by requiring two forms of account authentication to prevent unauthorized access or account hacks.